 - Keep the negotiating process behind closed doors, subject to too much Wall Street and special interest influence;

-- Ensure that irresponsible corporations remain unaccountable for labor and environmental violations anywhere in their supply chain.
+- Ensure that irresponsible corporations remain unaccountable for labor and environmental violations in their supply chains.

-The Baucus-Hatch-Camp bill does not create a trade policy that is open for input, discussion and amendment.
-America’s workers want a trade policy that contains robust jobs, skills and investment packages that will allow U.S.-based companies and their workers to take advantage of any benefits of trade.
+The Hatch-Wyden-Ryan bill does not create a trade policy that is open for input, discussion and amendment.
+America’s workers want a trade policy that contains robust jobs, skills and investment packages.
+We want trade and economic policies designed to help U.S.-based companies and their workers to be able to share the benefits of trade—not skew benefits away from working families.

-Such a jobs package should include things like:
+Such a trade and jobs package should include things like:

-- Improvements in trade enforcement, including enforceable disciplines on currency manipulation, so that workers don’t lose jobs when countries play currency games to make their products more affordable and U.S. products more expensive;
+- Improvements in trade enforcement, including enforceable disciplines on currency manipulation, so that workers don’t lose jobs when countries play currency games to make their products cheaper and U.S. products more expensive;

 - A robust infrastructure package to create new jobs and facilitate the increased flow of goods to and from the United States;